landonrichard/LRVault/NCL/Steganography.md

 ## Finding MD5 Sum of a File
 #KaliTools

-**MD5 Sum **
+**MD5 Sum**
-: a commonly used function for validating data integrity.
+': a commonly used function for validating data integrity.'

 To check the MD5 Sum of a file, you can use the "md5sum" command.